microsoft/everyonecancode/day1/Application/README.md

 GitHub Actions, we need to enable the GitHub Pages for your repository.
 GitHub Pages are an easy way to display a static website related to your repository.
 Many people use it to display the documentation for their projects.
-We will use it to serve the frontend for milligram.
+We will use it to serve the frontend for Milligram.

 - Go to your repository settings
   ![Repository Settings](images/repo_main.png)